kawasin73/prsqlite/README.md

   in the file while parsing.
   * `trust-file` feature will be added to disable the file validation.
 * No unsafe
-  * Will be supported in the future.
+  * Will provide `unsafe` feature for better performance.

 NOTE: This repository is not stable yet.
 I may force-push commit tree even on the main branch.